• Skip to primary navigation

 blended pesto in a blender

-Transfer your arugula basil pesto to a jar if you plan on using it all within 4-5 days, or pour into an ice tray to freeze individual servings for later.
+Transfer your arugula basil pesto to a jar if you plan on using it all within 4-5 days, or pour into an ice tray (then transfer to a bag) to freeze individual servings for later.

 Substitutions/Tips